-If you’re interested in attending you need to read the following forms (will download as Word files)
+If you are interested in attending you need to look at the following forms.

-1. Trojan’s Trek August 2021 for male and female participants will be conducted in the vicinity of Millmerran, Queensland from 1st to 6 th August 2021.
-The trek will cater for up to 12-15 ex-service or serving personnel of each gender identified as individuals who will benefit from the experience.
+Trojan’s Trek August 2022 for male and female participants will be conducted in the vicinity of Millmeran, Queensland from 7 to 12 August 2022.
+The trek will cater for up to 12 to 15 ex-service or serving personnel and emergency services of each gender identified as individuals who will benefit from the experience.

 4. The objectives of the trek are to develop in the participants through joint and individual challenge: